Estimated reading time: 4 minutes

 With some preliminary schooling, of course.
 This guide will help you decide whether you should prepare for college with a high school diploma or a General Education Diploma, commonly called a GED.

-So, high school diploma or GED?
+So, a high school diploma or GED?
 Let’s answer that question.

 High School Diploma or GED: How to Decide